by Scott Mehl © Unofficial Royalty 2016

 Princess Helen of Greece and Denmark, Queen Mother of Romania, was the second wife of King Carol II of Romania, the eldest son of King Ferdinand of Romania and Princess Marie of Edinburgh.
 She was born on May 2, 1896, in Athens, Greece the third of six children of King Constantine I of the Hellenes and Princess Sophie of Prussia.
 Her siblings were:

 Helen was educated at home by tutors and governesses and was particularly close to her brother, Alexander.
 Their family life was often disrupted by the political tension in Greece, and the family spent several years in exile.
 Following her grandfather’s assassination in 1913, Helen’s father became King of the Hellenes.
 However, he would be forced from the throne in 1917.
-The family settled in Switzerland, while Helen’s brother, Alexander, was chosen to replace his father.
+The family settled in Switzerland, while Helen’s brother Alexander was chosen to replace his father.

-It was while in exile in 1920 that the Greek royal family was visited by Queen Marie of Romania and her daughters.
+In 1920, while the Greek royal family was in exile, Queen Marie of Romania and her daughters visited them.
 This resulted in the engagement of Helen’s brother, the future King George II of the Hellenes, and Princess Elisabeta of Romania.
 The group was soon joined by the future King Carol II of Romania who was returning from a trip around the world, intended to separate him from his first (and former) wife, Zizi Lambrino.
 After traveling together to Romania for the engagement announcement, Helen and Carol returned together to Switzerland and became closer on the journey.
 After returning, Carol asked Helen’s father for her hand in marriage, and their engagement was announced in November 1920.
 They married on March 10, 1921, at the Metropolitan Cathedral of the Annunciation in Athens, Greece, and following a honeymoon, returned to Romania.
-The couple had one son:

 The couple had apartments at Cotroceni Palace but lived at the Château de Foisor on the grounds of Peleș Castle, and later moved to a house in Bucharest.
 The marriage was not a happy one.
 Helen was very proper and aristocratic, while Carol preferred spending his time partying with his friends, and in the company of other women.
 Within a few years, Carol began an affair with Magda Lupescu, and in 1925 he renounced his rights to the throne and left the country.
 Helen was given the title Princess of Romania.